 Artificial sweeteners have become common replacements for sugar in order to avoid diabetes, obesity, and metabolic syndrome.
-They are many forms available on the market such as aspartame and saccharin.
+There are many forms available on the market such as aspartame and saccharin.
 The reason that they are so widely used in foods is that a small amount packs a sweeter taste than sugar.
 And so the idea is that there are fewer calories per drink/food.
 However, there are possible side effects and unknown effects of consuming artificial sweeteners.

 Using artificial sweeteners can actually be counterproductive.
-If people are continuously exposed to intense sweetness, the may find natural sugars unappealing.
+If people are continuously exposed to intense sweetness, they may find natural sugars unappealing.
 Similarly, they may prevent us from associating sweetness with caloric intake.
 This then means that people turn away from natural sugars and go for foods that are more artificial and less healthy, and gain weight.

 The FDA has mostly ruled out the risk for cancer.
 However, those studies were done using far smaller amounts of diet soda than the usual amount consumed by many people who drink diet soda.